A trust-region method for optimal control of ODEs with continuous-or-off controls and TV regularization: Numerical experiments

 \section{Numerical experiments}

 In this section, we solve (discretizations of) \eqref{eq:OC} with \cref{alg:TRM_outer_solver_2} by using the approach of \cref{subsec:solution_subproblem} to solve the trust-region subproblems.
 We intend to highlight characteristic properties, as well as shortcomings of the algorithm.
 We will consider examples that come with a qualitative understanding of the resulting control, especially its switching behavior.
-To this end consider the objective for an identification problem
+In both examples, the parameters used in \cref{alg:TRM_outer_solver_2} are